 The project develops a framework for technology operators and policymakers in Demark to enable the plans of the Danish PtX strategy and the green fuel mission.
 It aims at creating input for economically viable supply and use of green fuels and will investigate the roles and operation of assets in respective markets.
 Finally, the project provides business model insights to ensure profitable use in Denmark and beyond.

 The market potential assessment for hydrogen and green fuels and their implications for electricity markets can be extended across Europe and beyond.
 The developed long-term planning models and short-term PtX operational strategies can be applied globally in market-based power and energy systems.
 Uptake by the industry partners and/or subsequent research projects can manage the local needs, allowing the project results to be applied globally.
-In addition to the industry partners in the project, the wider Danish industry, such as Ørsted, CIP and Vestas, with whom the academic institutions work, can help in internationalising the project results.
-The results will be presented in international organisations and networks which the project partners lead or participate in, such as EERA JP Wind, EERA JP Energy Systems Integration and IEA Wind Task 25 on energy systems.
+In addition to the industry partners in the project, the wider Danish industry, such as Ørsted, CIP, and Vestas, with whom the academic institutions work, can help in internationalising the project results.
+The results will be presented in international organisations and networks in which the project partners lead or participate, such as EERA JP Wind, EERA JP Energy Systems Integration, and IEA Wind Task 25 on energy systems.

 - Danmarks Tekniske Universitet (DTU), DTU Management